capitalone/rubicon-ml/README.md

 ## Purpose

-Rubicon is a lightweight Python library for model development and governance that can integrate directly into your model code.
-It’s useful for both model developers and model reviewers and offers the following features:
+Rubicon is a data science tool for capturing all information related to a model during its development.
+It allows data scientists to store model results over time and ensures full audibility and reproducibility.

+It offers the following features:

 * a Python library for storing and retrieving model inputs, ouputs, and analyses to filesystems (local, S3)

 * a dashboard for exploring, comparing, and visualizing logged data

-* a process for sharing a selected subset of logged data with collaborators and reviewers
+* a process for sharing a selected subset of logged data with collaborators

-Rubicon is designed to enforce best practices, like automatically linking your logged results (experiments) to the corresponding model code.
-It supports concurrent logging, so you can log multiple results at a time and it also supports asynchronous communication with S3, so your network reads and writes won’t block.
+Rubicon is designed to enforce best practices, like automatically linking logged experiments (results) to their corresponding model code.
+And it supports concurrent logging, so multiple experiments can be logged in parallel and also asynchronous communication with S3, so network reads and writes don’t block.

 ## Documentation